JPG vs AVIF: Which Image Format Should You Use in 2026?

 Which Image Format Should You Choose?

-• Pick JPG when you need absolute universal compatibility, when you’re printing, or when you’re exporting from older tools that don’t yet handle AVIF well.
+• Pick JPG when you need absolute universal compatibility, you are printing, or you are exporting from older tools that do not handle AVIF well.

-• Pick AVIF when you care about page speed, Core Web Vitals, mobile bandwidth, or image quality at small file sizes.
-For most modern websites, AVIF is now the better default.
+• Pick AVIF when page speed, Core Web Vitals, mobile bandwidth, or quality at small sizes matter.
+For most modern sites, that is the default now.

-• Serve both with the HTML <picture> element or a WordPress plugin that negotiates the right format per browser.
-This gives you AVIF for modern browsers and JPG as a fallback, with zero risk of broken images.
+• Serve both with the HTML <picture> element or a plugin that negotiates format per browser, so modern browsers get AVIF and everyone else falls back to JPG with zero broken images.

-AVIF is no longer an emerging format.
-With over 95 percent global browser support, native WordPress integration since 6.5, and meaningful speed gains, it’s a practical upgrade for most sites.
+AVIF is no longer an experiment.
+With roughly 94 percent browser support, native WordPress handling since 6.5, and real speed gains, it is the practical default for most sites in 2026.

-It’s a single all-in-one plugin that can replace five or six single-purpose plugins, which also helps keep your site lean and fast.
+It is one plugin that can replace five or six single-purpose ones, which keeps the site lean too.

 Check out the Complete List of 120+ Widgets and Extensions here.
 Start building your dream website without coding!